 The terms “plastic” surgery and “cosmetic” surgery are often interchanged and confused.
-The field of plastic surgery, that performed by real board certified, plastic surgeons, used to be known as plastic and reconstructive surgery.
+The field of plastic surgery, performed by board-certified plastic surgeons, used to be known as plastic and reconstructive surgery.
 The name was changed to further alleviate confusion in the field, intended to simplify things.
 With the evolution of” cosmetic surgeons”, those not truly board certified in plastic surgery, the current confusion has arisen.
 The public must be aware of these differences when seeking out the right surgeon for them!

 Plastic surgery encompasses both cosmetic (aesthetic) surgery and reconstructive surgery.
-Cosmetic (aesthetic) surgery are elective procedures with the objective of improving apperances.
-These include facial procedures such as facelifts, rhinoplasty (nose job); body procedures such as breast ehancement, abdominoplasty (tummy tuck).
+Cosmetic (aesthetic) surgery includes elective procedures with the objective of improving appearances.
+These include facial procedures such as rhinoplasty (nose job); body procedures such as breast enhancement, abdominoplasty (tummy tuck).
 Reconstructive procedures are intended to restore form and function that are lost due to injury or surgery.
-Procedures such as breast reconstruction, following mastectomy, facial reconstruction after an autoaccident are examples of common reconstructive procedures.
+Procedures such as breast reconstruction, following mastectomy, facial reconstruction after an auto accident are examples of common reconstructive procedures.

-Michael S. Beckenstein,M.D., a Birmingham, Alabama board certified plastic surgeon specializes in both plastic and reconstructive surgery.
+Michael S. Beckenstein,M.D., a Birmingham, Alabama board-certified plastic surgeon specializes in both plastic and reconstructive surgery.
 He is ABMS certified to perform cosmetic surgery on the face and body.
-He states that there is a lot the public needs to know about the differences in board certification between board certified plastic surgeons and those calling themselves cosmetic surgeons.
-This wll be discussed in detail in part II of this blog, coming soon.
+He states that there is a lot the public needs to know about the differences in board certification between board-certified plastic surgeons and those calling themselves cosmetic surgeons.
+This is discussed in detail in part II of this blog, coming soon.